G-Core/product-documentation/documentation/streaming-platform/extra-features/view-statistics-of-live-streams-videos-and-billing.md

 toc:
    --1--Video and live streaming statistics: "video-and-live-streaming-statistics" --1--Billing statistics: "billing-statistics"
+pageTitle: Broadcast, Video and Billing Statistics | Gcore
+pageDescription: How the tab for viewing the statistics of the Streaming Platform is arranged.
 ---
 # View statistics of live streams, videos, and billing